UMich-BipedLab/extrinsic_lidar_camera_calibration/README.md

 ## Overview
 This is a package for extrinsic calibration between a 3D LiDAR and a camera, described in paper: Improvements to Target-Based 3D LiDAR to Camera Calibration ([PDF](https://arxiv.org/abs/1910.03126)).
 We evaluated our proposed methods and compared them with other approaches in a round-robin validation study, including qualitative results and quantitative results, where we use image corners as ground truth to evaluate our projection accuracy.

+**[Super Super Quick Start]**
+Just to see the results, please clone this repo, download the [process/optimized data](https://drive.google.com/drive/folders/1DTyG9pcIvXBqgXUxULWUaBT1zxLYmfz7?usp=sharing) into ALL_LiDAR_vertices and change the [path.load_dir](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/blob/901a5b4ff4a054b3f19ebb386ef1bfcd4f8c334d/main.m#L49) to ALL_LiDAR_vertices in main.m, and then hit run!

 **[Super Quick Start]**
-To run the testing code, please clone this repo, place the [test datasets](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/tree/master#dataset) in folders, change the two [paths](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/blob/73a614517c7f6077e49368002b8ee563605c9977/main.m#L43) in main.m, and then hit run!
+If you would like to see how the LiDAR vertices are optimized, please place the [test datasets](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/tree/master#dataset) in folders, change the two paths ([path.bag_file_path](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/blob/901a5b4ff4a054b3f19ebb386ef1bfcd4f8c334d/main.m#L50) and [path.mat_file_path](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/blob/901a5b4ff4a054b3f19ebb386ef1bfcd4f8c334d/main.m#L51)) in main.m, and then hit run!

+**[Developers and Calibrators]**
+Please follow more detail instruction as below.

 * Authors: Bruce JK Huang and Jessy W. Grizzle
 * Maintainer: [Bruce JK Huang](https://www.brucerobot.com/), brucejkh[at]gmail.com
 * Affiliation: [The Biped Lab](https://www.biped.solutions/), the University of Michigan

-This package has been tested under MATLAB 2019a and Ubuntu 16.04.
+This package has been tested under **MATLAB 2019a** and **Ubuntu 16.04**.
 More detailed introduction will be updated in a week.
 Sorry for the inconvenience!

 ## Abstract